whitfin/cachex/docs/migrations/migrating-to-v2.md

 ## Transactions

-As of Cachex v2.x, Mnesia has been removed in favour of direct ETS interation.
+As of Cachex v2.x, Mnesia has been removed in favour of direct ETS integration.
 As a result of this, there are several changes in the way transactions work.

 The first change is down to optimizations of key locking, and requires that you now pass a list of keys to lock as your second parameter to a `transaction/3` call.
 This is part of the new locking implementation which allows for several optimizations by being explicit with your locks.
 This optimization provides roughly a 5x speedup, so it's much more efficient than previously.
 This is pretty easy to adopt: